RonakVataliya/Project2_Tetris/README.md

 ## Table of Contents 📑🔍🗂
 1. Overview
 2. Requirements
+3. Data Structures Used
+4. Data Members
-3. How to Compile
+5. How to Compile
-4. How to Run
+6. How to Run
-5. Game Controls
+7. Game Controls
-6. Features
+8. Key Features
-7. Files
+9. Files
-8. Code Highlights
+10. Code Highlights
-9. Limitations
+11. Limitations
-10. Possible Enhancements
+12. Possible Enhancements
-11. License
+13. License
-12. Contact
+14. Contact

 ## 🎯 Overview ✨📝